 6. Eat More

 Because it’s hard to get fat on a healthy diet, you get to eat more.
 Binge eating and obesity are associated with eating junk foods for emotional comfort.
 Eating foods high in nutritional value means you’re usually satisfied quicker.
-You’ll seldom worry about portion sizes when you consume foods that satisfy.
+You’ll seldom worry about portion sizes or having a flat stomach when you consume foods that satisfy.

 In fact, when your diet is healthy, it doesn’t hurt to eat a sweet from time to time without guilt and fear you just gained a pound.
 It won’t take long to experience the benefits of healthy eating and you’ll never turn back.